Point seven, the last point, consists of 22 points to train in for cleansing out attitudes:

 One of the big hindrances to developing bodhichitta is that we often look down on others.
 We only see their bad qualities and feel that we’re better than them.
 For example, if a great scholar or professor is very learned but also arrogant, then their knowledge doesn’t really benefit anyone – not even themselves, let alone others.
 Everybody is turned off by their pride and no one wants to listen to them.
 When with pride or arrogance we reject other people’s thoughts and opinions, then we’re not open to learning from anybody else.
 We impose our ideas, even if they’re wrong, on others, and we reject everyone’s advice.
 If we’re humble and listen to others, then we can learn even from people with very little education, like children.
 Looking at good qualities and appreciating kindness opens us up to learning from everyone.
 The opposite of this is ignoring and rejecting other people’s word simply to protect and defend out own positions.

 The second undeclining thing is our willingness to practice, so from the start it’s important that we don’t feel as if training in cherishing others is being forced on us.
-We should think, “I should do this to be good, if I don’t then I’m a bad person!”
+We shouldn't think, “I should do this to be good, if I don’t then I’m a bad person!”
 When people are forced to do something, they usually rebel and do the opposite.
 If we really reflect on the advantages of cherishing others and the disadvantages of selfishness, then naturally we’ll have great enthusiasm for the practice, and be totally willing to do it.

 The third undeclining thing is to have our commitments and close-bonding practices stable and steady.